MagneticResonanceImaging/MRIReco.jl/docs/src/index.md

 [https://github.com/MagneticResonanceImaging/MRIRecoTutorial](https://github.com/MagneticResonanceImaging/MRIRecoTutorial)

 that has been presented at the ISMRM conference in Montreal 2019.
+Since the API has slightly changed, we, however recommend that you read this documentation and in particular execute the example scripts as is described in the [Getting Started](@ref) section.